COS301-SE-2024/WriteMe/apps/writeme-docs/docs/User.md

 ### Profile Page

-You can navigate to this page by clicking on your profile on the top right corner and clickingon **"My Profile"**.
+You can navigate to this page by clicking on your profile on the top right corner and clicking on **"My Profile"**.

 ![Profile_Page](./images/ProfilePage.png)